 A.A. also insists that you ‘come to believe’ in a Higher Power which will protect you and help you along the road to recovery.
-Elsewhere in the ‘Big Blue Book’ it is stated that only when the ego is completely broken can recovery begin, which is a very painful process which we strongly feel is unnecessary and even unwise.
+Elsewhere in the ‘Big Blue Book’ it says that only when the ego is completely broken can recovery begin, which is a very painful process and one which I feel is both unnecessary and unwise.

-A.A. offers a community of support with other people who believe themselves to be alcoholics who provide peer counselling – in effect, drunks helping other drunks.
-You are also required to pick a mentor who has been sober for at least one year but who does not necessarily have any specialized training in counselling, coaching or alcohol treatment.
+A.A. offers a community of support with other people who believe themselves to be alcoholics who provide peer counseling – in effect, drunks helping other drunks.
+You are also required to pick a mentor who has been sober for at least one year but who does not necessarily have any specialized training in counseling, coaching or alcohol treatment.

 There are no reliable or verifiable statistics regarding the success rates of A.A. due to the anonymity factor; members cannot be tracked for follow up 3, 9, 12 months after they become sober.
 The latest critical research results of A.A. success rates indicate that the program is only 5% effective and in those cases where it is not successful, actually has done more harm than good with people returning to problem drinking worse than before feeling an increased sense of hopelessness and failure.

 The Alcohol Moderation Program is accomplished in 4 – 8 sessions at a great savings of time and money to clients.
 Even when people chose the ‘twice-a-week’ package, it is only 8 sessions in a month instead of 30, and if you decide to opt in for the 90 day challenge, it is still on 16 – 32 hours in 4 months compared to the minimum 90 hours required by A.A..